 Lesson 2.
 Don’t Worry About Others’ Behavior

 In poker, there are opponents commonly referred to as “calling stations.”
-No matter how large a bet you make, they’ll call you down with even the remotest chance of winning the hand.
-This sounds like a good thing until they get that miracle on the last card dealt and you lose big.
+No matter how large a bet you make, they’ll call you down with even a remote chance of winning the hand.
+This sounds like a good thing until they get that miracle on the river and you lose big.
 Then you feel like flipping over your chair and cursing them, along with anything else in your rage path.
-Play poker long enough and you realize that other people have the right to make any decisions they want.
+Play poker long enough and you realize that other people have the right to make any decision they want.

-Related to the previous point, in poker you can not control the next card that appears.
-You make the best decision possible with the information at hand.
+Related to the previous point.
+In poker you can not control the next card that appears.
+You have to make the best decision possible with the information at hand.
 If your decision generally leads to a good result, great, you made the right decision.
 When it does not, learn to love the variance, bad luck, whatever you want to call it.
 Away from the poker table, life’s bad breaks are often more challenging to accept.
 However, giving up the illusion of complete control is key to staying sane.

 Lesson 4.
 Don’t Play with Money You Don’t Have

 To play poker well and for a long time, you need a stake that you can afford to lose.
 Things can go sideways for an extended period even when you play well.
 You have to have the funds to absorb those swings.
 Managing your finances should follow a similar logic.
 Buying a house out of your price range with poor assumptions about how you can swing it is a recipe for disaster.
 Building credit card debt to help finance furniture, a car, or vacations will have you swimming upstream forever.
 Budget, embrace frugality, and plan for emergencies at all times.
 Learning to budget is a very important lesson poker has taught me over the years.